tud-sumo/docs/docs/index.md

 ## Latest Version

 The Latest version of TUD-SUMO is _v3.0.12_, and was released on 10/09/2024.
 All previous versions and their change notes can be found on [GitHub](https://github.com/tud-sumo/tud_sumo/releases) or [PyPI](https://pypi.org/project/tud-sumo/#history).
+This documentation was last updated on {{ git.date.strftime("%d/%m/%Y") }}.

 The change notes for the latest version are: